dohamamdouh96/instabug-chat-system/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Instabug Back End Challenge

+* Ruby version: 2.7.0
-* Ruby version
+* Ruby on Rails version: 5.2.4

-* System dependencies

-* Configuration

-* Database creation
+Installation Steps:

+* Clone or download the repo through https://github.com/dohamamdouh96/instabug-chat-system.git
+* cd to the directory of the repo
+* Run command "docker-compose up", this will build:
+  - Mysql
+  - Redis
+  - Elasticsearch
+  - Rails App

+* Open Postman or your favorite platform for testing APIs.. and you are ready to go!

-* Database initialization
+*

-* How to run the test suite
+* You can also run the test suite with command "bundle exec rspec"

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...